 - 5.1.
 The expanded uncertainty for the standard, U, is obtained from the calibration certificate.
-The combined standard uncertainty, u_c , is used and not the expanded uncertainty, U, therefore the reported uncertainty for the standard will usually need to be divided by the coverage factor k.
+The combined standard uncertainty, $u_c$ , is used and not the expanded uncertainty, U, therefore the reported uncertainty for the standard will usually need to be divided by the coverage factor k.
 When multiple standards are used, see SOP 29 for evaluation of dependent and independent conditions and combining methods for the standard uncertainty of the standard.
 Usually only one standard is used as the restraint for the 3-1 weighing design, the uncertainty of the check standard is not included in assigning an uncertainty to the unknown mass. - 5.2.
-The value for the standard deviation of the measurement process s_p is obtained from the control chart data for check standards using only 3-1 weighing design measurements (see SOP No. 9.)
-The within-process standard deviation, s_w, is only used as a part of the process variability evaluation using the F-test unless between time components are also determined.
-In that case, the standard deviation of the process, s_p, is treated as s_t (standard deviation over time) and see NISTIR 5672, SOP 28 for details.
+The value for the standard deviation of the measurement process sp is obtained from the control chart data for check standards using only 3-1 weighing design measurements (see SOP No. 9.)
+The within-process standard deviation, sw, is only used as a part of the process variability evaluation using the F-test unless between time components are also determined.
+In that case, the standard deviation of the process, sp, is treated as st (standard deviation over time) and see SOP 28 for details.
 Statistical control must be verified by the measurement of the check standard in the 3-1 design. - 5.2.1.
-Where the standard deviation of the measurement process is less than the resolution of the balance being used, the larger of the s_p and the result from equation in SOP 29 should be used. - 5.2.2.
+Where the standard deviation of the measurement process is less than the resolution of the balance being used, the larger of the control chart sp and the result from $s_p = \frac{d}{\sqrt{3}}$ should be used, where d = the smallest scale interval. - 5.2.2.
 For SOP 5 and a digital balance with the scale interval, d, the smallest standard uncertainty due to resolution of the balance used in the measurement process may use: